Zeroxeron/StlExtractor/README.md

 This small project was created to easify 3D object creation in software which cant directly load from stl (mostly scripts).

-Its easily rebuilds surfaces while removing triangulation.
+It easily rebuilds surfaces while removing triangulation.

 ## Features:
 - Extract vertices/edges from a given ".STL" file surfaces;